-So WHO’s WHO @ the centre?
+So who’s who @ the centre?
 Well for a start you’ll probably meet someone you know framing an artwork dear to them or browsing in our range of art materials, or chatting with us and sharing a coffee (we make a pretty nice one even if our barrista range is limited).
 And as for us behind the counter, the screen and the scene?
-Well we’re four very dedicated persons who love their work and aim at perfection day after day and job after job and we’ve been at it for a while because between the 4 of us… there is a century of experience at jobs of the kind we’re doing!
+Well we’re six very dedicated persons who love their work and aim at perfection day after day and job after job and we’ve been at it for a while because between the 6 of us… there’s more than a century of experience at jobs of the kind we’re doing!

-Michelle Dawson is the wonderful artist behind the counter in Byron Bay (when she’s not in her studio!) who will provide creative answers both to your framing needs and art materials queries…
+Michelle Dawson is the wonderful artist behind the counter in Ballina (when she’s not in her studio!) who will provide creative answers both to your framing needs and art materials queries…

 Born in New Zealand, Michelle moved to Australia in 1985.
 She has been working as a professional artist since 1996 and has studied both in Australia and the UK.
 She has twice represented Australia at the Inter-Continental Biennale of Small Graphics and been shortlisted for many major art prizes including the Jacaranda Drawing Prize 2014, Portia Geach Art Award, (Highly Commended), The Bendigo Drawing Prize, The Wilson Art Award, The Northern River’s Portrait Prize and the Waterhouse Natural History Art Prize.
 She has also illustrated 3 children’s books and was shortlisted for the CBCA 2009 Crichton Award for Best New Illustrator.

-We met Sharon Muir when she taught drawing at the centre a few years ago.
-At the time, we discovered that she was both a wonderful teacher and, too, had a passion about art materials and colour.
-When the time came to think of someone to run alone our little (but ever so cute) art store in Mullumbimby… she seemed the absolute perfect person!
+We met Sharon Muir when she taught drawing here a few years ago.
+At the time, we discovered that she was both a wonderful teacher and, too, had a passion for art materials and colour.
+When the time came to think of someone to run alone our ever so cute, little art store in Mullumbimby… she seemed the absolute perfect person!
+(She now works in Byron Bay.)

 Sharon is a professional visual artist who has been working across a range of fine art disciplines but her last two solo exhibitions were in response to ecological concerns.
 Her work has been selected for nationally recognized awards such as the Art Concerning Environment Award and the Silk Cut Award for Linocuts.
 Sharon has a Diploma of Fine Art and has been teaching drawing, colour and painting for more than two decades (of which three years touring outback QLD and NSW as part of the Flying Arts team!)